Ghnkrk/TINYLLM_2M/README.md

 This repository implements a moderately complex language model architecture.
 At its core, it includes:

-- **Transformer Encoding Layers**: Stack of transformer layers for token processing.
+-**Transformer Layers**: A stack of transformer blocks composed of self-attention and feedforward sublayers for contextual token processing.

-- **Positional Encoding**: Encodes token positions to provide sequence awareness.
+-**Rotary Positional Encoding (RoPE)**: Applied within the attention mechanism to inject relative positional information without explicit position embeddings.

-- **Attention Mechanisms**: Implements scaled dot-product attention for token interaction.
+-**Self-Attention Mechanism**: Uses scaled dot-product self-attention to allow each token to attend to other tokens in the sequence.

-- **Feedforward Networks**: Fully connected layers for handling token embeddings.
+-**Feedforward Networks**: Position-wise feedforward layers that transform token representations after attention, enabling non-linear feature learning.

-- **Decoder**: Optional components tailored for downstream tasks.
+-**Decoder-Only Architecture**: Uses masked self-attention for autoregressive language modeling, where each token attends only to past tokens (no encoder–decoder cross-attention).

 ---